ryanluu12345/ToDoIt/README.md

 6. Inside of Procfile enter this line: "web gunicorn app:app".
 This command will start our server through gunicorn.

 7. Create a new file called "requirements.txt" if there is not a file named that already.
-Inside of it, place these dependencies with a line break in between each one: flask gunicorn twilio
+Inside of it, place these dependencies with a line break in between each one:
+-flask
+-gunicorn
+-twilio

-8. In terminal enter the commands as follows: git init git add --all git commmit -m "init" heroku apps:create <replace_with_your_app_name>
+8. In terminal enter the commands as follows:
+- git init
+- git add --all
+- git commmit -m "init"
+- heroku apps:create <replace_with_your_app_name>
-git push heroku master
+- git push heroku master

 Explanation:
 - "git init" initializes the folder you are in as a git folder/directory, meaning that is eligible for version control